 An efficient project management tool can change the whole game.
 We understand this as we learned from our past experiences.
-Doesn’t matter how many projects you have executed successfully in the past, every project come with its own pros and difficulty and then getting stressed is a common feeling.
+It doesn’t matter how many projects you have executed successfully in the past, every project comes with its own pros and difficulty and then getting stressed is a common feeling.

 Find out how we make the most from JIRA and Trello for managing our projects.

 We make JIRA our project management partner.
 It supports our team from project planning to the extreme organization.

 It’s specifically built for developers by “Atlassian”, thus we use it to accomplish thousands of things in those specific ways a project requires.
 We create JIRA board for every project and every member of the project at your end as well as ours are given with access to the board.

 Then we break every JIRA project into “sprints” which is short-term for (usually two weeks) development goals, and each of those sprints is broken down into daily tasks (stories), which are further divided into four groups: